 - Who would I be reporting to directly?

-With the answers to these questions to ask recruiter, it’s easier to see if the employer’s values align with yours.
+With the answers to these Queries to ask the recruiter, it’s easier to see if the employer’s values align with yours.
 If you don’t think you’ll fit in with the overall company culture, you can let the recruiter know, and keep looking for the right job where you’ll be satisfied and valued during the selecting process.

 4 Questions to Understand What the Hiring Process Looks Like